Eliot Higgins: Publications

 In 2015, Higgins was one of five co-authors of the report Hiding in Plain Sight: Putin's War in Ukraine published by the Atlantic Council, which examined direct Russian military involvement in Ukraine.
 Higgins together with a report co-author, Maks Czuperski from the Atlantic Council, presented Hiding in Plain Sight at the European Parliament alongside Russian opposition figure Ilya Yashin and former Russian Prime Minister Mikhail Kasyanov.

 Higgins was also one of five authors of an Atlantic Council report released in 2016, Distract, Deceive, Destroy, on Russia's role in Syria.

-Higgins' 2021 book We Are Bellingcat documents the rise of citizen investigative journalism and Bellingcat and was The Times and The Week's book of the week in February 2021.
+Higgins' 2021 book We Are Bellingcat documents the rise of citizen investigative journalism and Bellingcat.
+It was The Times and The Weeks book of the week in February 2021.

 Reception

 Higgins has received significant praise and support from human rights groups, journalists, and non-profit organisations.
 In 2013, Peter Bouckaert, emergencies director at Human Rights Watch said "Brown Moses is among the best out there when it comes to weapons monitoring in Syria".
 The New York Times war reporter C.J.
 Chivers said, in 2013, that fellow journalists owe a debt to Higgins' investigative reporting in Syria.
-"Many people, whether they admit or not, have been relying on that blog's daily labour to cull the uncountable videos that circulate from the conflict," he said.
+"Many people, whether they admit [it] or not, have been relying on that blog's daily labour to cull the uncountable videos that circulate from the conflict," he said.
 Amnesty International said, in 2013, that the Brown Moses Blog was vital in proving the Syrian government was using ballistic missiles, information then used to send a research mission to Syria.

-Higgins has been a subject of interest for the British and U.S. media.
+Higgins has been a subject of interest for the British and US media.
 In 2015, he was described as "one of the world's foremost citizen journalists" by News Limited reporter Victoria Craw.
 He has been profiled in print by The Guardian, The Independent, The Huffington Post, and The New Yorker.
 Television features have been run by Channel 4 News and CNN International.
 He has also been covered by non-English sources.

 A 2015 Hanns Joachim Friedrichs Award (Sonderpreis) for excellence in journalism was awarded to Higgins and bellingcat.
 In 2019, he was one of Foreign Policy magazine's Global Thinkers.
 In 2021, he was named one of the 28 most influential people in Europe, in the "Disrupters" category, by Politico Europe.
-In 2025, he was awarded an honorary doctorate by Leiden University “for his contributions to the use of open source intelligence – gathering and analysing information from publicly available sources – to guarantee historical accuracy and fair judicial process: data that can also be used as evidence in international criminal cases.”
+In 2025, he was awarded an honorary doctorate by Leiden University "for his contributions to the use of open source intelligence – gathering and analysing information from publicly available sources – to guarantee historical accuracy and fair judicial process: data that can also be used as evidence in international criminal cases".